-This article was updated on March 18th, 2022
+This article was updated on June 23rd, 2024

-If you have a senior dog you might already be dealing with some old dog behavior issues…. or you may just be noticing that Fido acts a little differently than he used to.
+If you have a senior dog, you might already be dealing with some old dog behavior issues…. or you may just be noticing that Fido acts a little differently than he used to.

-Your dog has gone through a lot of changes as he’s grown from puppy, to adult, to senior citizen….
+This is normal!
+Your dog has gone through a lot of changes as he’s grown from puppy, to adult, to senior citizen, and each of these stages has its own joys and problems.

 Personality or temperament changes in older dogs can be caused by different things, including physical health issues, emotional upset, changes in their family or environment and more.